Cloudzero/cloudzero-uca-tools/README.md

     Options:
       -d, --data TEXT       Source data, in text or gzip + text format, supports file:// or s3:// paths  [required]
-      -t, --transform TEXT  Optional transformation script using jq (https://stedolan.github.io/jq/).
+      -o, --output TEXT     Instead of sending events to the API, write events to an output file (note: will overwrite file if it exists) -t, --transform TEXT  Optional transformation script using jq (https://stedolan.github.io/jq/).
 Used when the source
                             data needs modification or cleanup.
 See README.md for